 Take A Rock Climbing or Canyoneering Tour

-If you’re looking for more thrilling Zion National Park activities than a hike – or perhaps would prefer a little more guidance – then joining a canyoneering or climbing tour will be one of the most memorable experiences on your trip.
+If you’re looking for more thrilling Zion National Park activities than a hike – or perhaps would prefer a little more guidance – then joining a climbing or canyoneering tour, like this one, will be one of the most memorable experiences on your trip.

 While hiking can take you to some of the most iconic areas of Zion National Park, climbing and canyoneering take you to exclusive, secluded parts of the park that many visitors don’t even know about!